-Kylie Jenner Shows Birthday Love To Daughter Stormi: ‘Thank You God For Sending This Little Soul To Me’
+Kylie Jenner Shows Birthday Love To Daughter Stormi: 'Thank You God For Sending This Little Soul To Me'

 Stormi was seen in the first image as she ran on the beach in a long white dress toward the shoreline.

-Following, Kylie and Stormi were caught in a cute moment when the reality television star was all dressed up for a photoshoot and the toddler playfully touched her nose.
+Following that, Kylie and Stormi were caught in a cute moment when the reality television star was all dressed up for a photoshoot and the toddler playfully touched her nose.

-A third was a rare snap of the youngest Jenner as she posed in a clinging white dress during her pregnancy.
-Kylie kept her changing shape under wraps throughout most of 2017 before announcing her child’s birth in February of 2018.
+A third image showed a rare snap of the youngest Jenner as she posed in a clinging white dress during her pregnancy.
+Kylie kept her changing shape under wraps throughout most of 2017 before announcing her child's birth in February 2018.

 Stormi's first steps were documented as she crawled, pulled herself up on a bench, and toddled toward her mother.